tombee/conductor/docs/faq.md

 ### Can workflows call other workflows?

-Yes, use the workflow connector:
+Yes, use the workflow integration:

 ```conductor
 steps: